wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/2-13  Dunamancy.md

 **Focal Points**
 - The child at the center of the ritual, staring at their own hands (Medicine, Insight)
-	- DC 12: The glowing sigils are not carved or inked—they shift and move across their skin, forming intricate shapes before dissolving and reforming.
+	- DC 10: The glowing sigils are not carved or inked — they shift and move across their skin, forming intricate shapes before dissolving and reforming.
 	- DC 15: The child does not appear afraid but is mouthing something silently — on closer observation, they are speaking Draconic, though they should be too young to know the language.
 - The gathered dragons watching from a distance (Perception, History)
-	- DC 12: They are not performing the ritual — this is not their doing.
+	- DC 10: They are not performing the ritual — this is not their doing.
 They are observing, not acting, as if awaiting confirmation of something.
 	- DC 15: One dragon shifts uneasily, its talons gripping the stone.
 It has a similar sigil carved into its scales, though old and faded, suggesting this has happened before.
 - The shifting symbols in the sky above the mountaintop (Investigation, Religion)
-	- DC 12: The patterns resemble sections of the Draconic Prophecy found in ancient texts, but they are changing in real time, as if new prophecy is being written in this moment.
+	- DC 10: The patterns resemble sections of the Draconic Prophecy found in ancient texts, but they are changing in real time, as if new prophecy is being written in this moment.
 	- DC 15: These symbols are not just foretelling events — they are reacting to the presence of the child, suggesting prophecy is not entirely predetermined but can be influenced.

 ###### 9. The Moment Malakar Chose His Path